 The Holistic Female

-If Pixar wanted to be truly revolutionary they would try and write a Main Character that approached problems holistically: Deanie in Splendor in the Grass, Tita in Like Water for Chocolate, Blanche in A Streetcar Named Desire, Amelie in Amelie, and of course, Elizabeth in Pride and Prejudice.
+If Pixar wanted to be truly revolutionary they would try and write a Main Character that approached problems holistically: Deanie in Splendor in the Grass, Tita in Like Water for Chocolate, Blanche in A Streetcar Named Desire, Amélie in Amélie, and Elizabeth in Pride and Prejudice.
 These stories all feature Main Characters who solve problems by working on the balance between things, rather than the things themselves.

 Faced with catering the marriage of her one true love to another woman, the Main Character of Like Water for Chocolate, Tita, bakes her heartache into the food she prepares.
-Shortly thereafter, disaster strikes–the wedding guests lose their minds, wailing over their long lost loves.
+Soon disaster strikes—the wedding guests lose their minds, wailing over their long lost loves.
 Not exactly a clear case of cause and effect.
 A linear thinker would have confronted Pedro’s decision or perhaps even run off in much the same way that Maria did in The Sound of Music.
 But Tita didn’t.
 Instead she finds a way to shift the balance of her pain, preparing meals so sensual as if to communicate the essence of her love for Pedro without any consideration to the effect she might cause.
 Her approach, while foreign to some, was perfectly holistic.
-And in the end, turned out to be a very appropriate way to solve her problem.
+An approach that turned out to be an appropriate way to solve her problem.

 Deanie, in Splendor in the Grass, took the same approach.
 She can’t for the life of her understand why Bud doesn’t like her.
 So what does she do?
 She shows up with another date.
 How the heck does that even make any sense? many of the male audience members think to themselves.
 Yet, to a holistic thinker, it makes perfect “sense”.
 By creating a dynamic between her and Bud and the other men, she thinks that somehow she’ll be able to balance things out.
 Shift the dynamics in her favor.
 Her approach is one of trying to change the relationships around her and the relationships with her.
 There is purpose, yet it is the means to that end that might seem foreign to some (at least, to yours truly it does).

-Pride and Prejudice was written by Jane Austen.
-Like Water for Chocolate by Laura Esquivel.
+Jane Austen wrote Pride and Prejudice.
+Laura Esquivel wrote Like Water for Chocolate.
 But here, the pattern starts to break down.
-Amelie was written by Guillaume Laurant and Jean-Pierre Jeunet.
-A Splendor in the Grass by William Inge.
-A Streetcar Named Desire by Tennessee Williams.
+Guillaume Laurant and Jean-Pierre Jeunet wrote Amélie.
+William Inge A Splendor in the Grass.
+Tennessee Williams A Streetcar Named Desire.

 OK, but we’re talking about Tennessee Williams here.
 If there ever was an exception to a rule of authors and their Main Characters, he would be it.
 And William Inge was both a contemporary of Williams and an accomplished playwright himself before he even accepted the Oscar for Splendor in the Grass (And technically there is a sub-story that features Bud as the Main Character).
 These are master writers, craftsmen who could write a wide range of characters on both sides of the problem-solving aisle.
 They are the exception.

-The ability of Jean-Pierre Jeunet and Guillaume Laurant to accurately capture the intricacies of a holistic thinker like Amelie can be traced to the country within which they live.
+The ability of Jean-Pierre Jeunet and Guillaume Laurant to accurately capture the intricacies of a holistic thinker like Amélie owes its presence to the country within which they live.
 Culturally, France is not a linear society (compared to say, the United States).
 If anything, the French seem to have a propensity for balancing their relations with other countries and ignoring any call for cause and effect problem-solving.
 Jeunet and Laurant are simply the products of a holistic society.

-This writing of holistic Main Characters by male writers can be done, but only by truly accomplished writers and by writers who actually want to explore a character who solves problems holistically.
+This writing of holistic Main Characters by male writers happens, but only by truly accomplished writers and by writers who want to explore a character who solves problems holistically.

 Writing What You Think, Not What You Know

-The elation that comes with Pixar’s “brave” move should be tempered with the knowledge that not much has really changed.
+The elation that comes with Pixar’s “brave” move should find temperance in the knowledge that not much has changed.
 Yes, Merida’s appearance front and center stuns us, but the way she thinks and solve problems won’t.
 She can’t if the studio hopes to appeal to the largest possible audience.
 And she won’t, particularly in light of the aforementioned director shuffle.

 There are female Main Characters who think linearly just as much as there are male Main Characters who think holistically.
 Look to The X-Files for proof of that.
 In story, gender has no correlation with how a character goes about solving problems.
 In story, it is all about how a character thinks, not how a character looks.
 Gender be damned.

 Still, while Merida may be pretty, beauty is only skin deep.
-So too is the notion that Brave represents a step forward and a chance for the other side to finally be heard from.
+So too is the notion that Brave represents a step forward and a chance to finally hear from the other side.

 Dramatica refers to this concept of character as the Main Character’s Problem-Solving Process.
-Originally it was called the Main Character’s Mental Sex, but as you can imagine it stirred up all sorts of controversial and confusing conversation that ultimately was unnecessary.
+This term was originally called the Main Character’s Mental Sex, but as you can imagine it stirred up all sorts of controversial and confusing conversation that was unnecessary.
 With the switch of Male Mental Sex to Linear Problem-Solving and Female Mental Sex to Holistic Problem-Solving, the barriers to a greater understanding of story became a little easier to climb.

-The only problem is that the connection between linear thinking and the male mind and holistic thinking and the female mind must still be addressed when it comes to the concept of Audience Reach.
+The only problem is that the connection between linear thinking and the male mind and holistic thinking and the female mind still needs addressing when it comes to the concept of Audience Reach.
 The male blind-spot exists in the difference between linear thinking and holistic thinking.
 This is why many tune out of “chick-flicks” or stories where the Main Character refuses to work in cause and effect.

 The blind-spot for the female mind exists in a completely different area.
 Here, the Story Limit becomes the deciding factor.
 Female audience members can empathize with Optionlocks but only sympathize with Timelocks.
 Deadlines and ticking clocks reveal their weakness of empathy.
 This is why most sports with a majority female audience focus on points (options) rather than quarters or periods (time).